t0nylombardi/blog/src/content/blog/let-loose-your-inner-sherlock-with-a-search-feature.md

 rails db:seed
 ```

 ## Conclusion

 In conclusion, implementing a compelling search feature in a Rails app is crucial for enhancing user experience and application functionality.
 By following the steps outlined above, including setting up the search method, designing the search form, defining the search route, and utilizing Turbo Streams for real-time updates, developers can create a search feature that meets and exceeds user expectations.
 With the right tools and techniques, building a robust search functionality can transform an ordinary Rails app into a user-friendly, dynamic platform that keeps users engaged and satisfied.
 So, let loose your inner Sherlock and start building a search feature that'll make users feel like they've got the world at their fingertips.

-For the full code, you can check the [GitHub repository](https://github.com/t0nylombardi/search-feature-in-rails).